robertop87/opengen/README.md

 private String tag;
 ```

-And the expected type should be JsonNullable and undefined as default value.
+And the expected type and the default value should be:

 ```java
 private JsonNullable<String> tag = JsonNullable.undefined();